-An aide is not considered competent in any task for which he or she is evaluated as "unsatisfactory."
-The aide does not perform a task without direct supervision by a licensed nurse until after he or she receives training in the task for which he or she was evaluated as unsatisfactory and passes a subsequent evaluation with a rating of "satisfactory."
+An aide is not considered competent in any task for which they are evaluated as "unsatisfactory."
+The aide does not perform a task without direct supervision by a licensed nurse until after they receive training in the task for which they were evaluated as unsatisfactory and passes a subsequent evaluation with a rating of "satisfactory."
 Aides must receive a satisfactory evaluation rating on all tasks they perform independently.